filestack/filestack-ios/README.md

 `github "filestack/filestack-ios" ~> 2.7.0`

 Run `carthage update` to build the framework and drag the built `Filestack.framework` into your Xcode project.
-Additionally, add `Filestack.framework`, `FilestackSDK.framework`, and `Zip.framework` to the embedded frameworks build phase of your app's target.
+Additionally, add `Filestack.framework`, `FilestackSDK.framework`, and `ZIPFoundation.framework` to the embedded frameworks build phase of your app's target.

 ### Swift Package Manager